eclipse-openj9/openj9-docs/docs/xxidletuninggconidle.md

 **(Linux&reg; only)**

-This option controls whether a garbage collection cycle takes place when the state of the OpenJ9 VM is set to idle.
+This option controls whether a garbage collection cycle takes place when the state of the Eclipse OpenJ9&trade; VM is set to idle.
 Compaction of the heap is also attempted during the idle GC when certain triggers are met.

 :fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restrictions:** This option applies only to Linux architectures when the Generational Concurrent (`gencon`) garbage collection policy is in use.
 This option is not effective if the object heap is configured to use large pages.